 Grab a coffee brewed to perfection or a melt-in-your-mouth donut to start your day at Café Perique in Gramercy.
 Don't have a sweet tooth?
 Try their classic southern breakfast items - including biscuits, grits, eggs and more.

 Chung's Heavenly Cafe offers a variety of breakfast options.
 Try the breakfast croissant, omelet, sausage kolache, or beignets.

 Morning Activities and Attractions:

 1811/Kid Ory Historic House

-One of the oldest structures in St. John the Baptist parish, the 1811/Kid Ory Historic House figures in two noteworthy moments in American history: The 1811 rebellion of enslaved people and the dawn of jazz.
+One of the oldest structures in St. John the Baptist parish, the 1811/Kid Ory Historic House figures in two noteworthy moments in American history: The 1811 uprising of enslaved people and the dawn of jazz.
 The first blood of the rebellion was drawn in the house and pioneering jazz band leader, composer, trombonist and recording artist Edward “Kid” Ory was born in the quarters there in 1886.
-Both stories come alive in exhibits which include antique, home-made instruments, interpretive story panels, period maps, working antique phonographs, interactive displays of music and video and Ory’s century old trombone.
+Both stories come alive in exhibits that include antique, home-made instruments, interpretive story panels, period maps, working antique phonographs, interactive displays of music and video and Ory’s century-old trombone.